USS Mason (DE-529): Service history

-Masons keel was laid down in the Boston Navy Yard, on 14 October 1943.
+Masons keel was laid down in the Boston Navy Yard on 14 October 1943.
 She was launched on 17 November 1943, sponsored by Mrs. David Mason, the mother of Ensign Mason, and commissioned on 20 March 1944.

 Following a shakedown cruise off Bermuda, Mason departed from Charleston, South Carolina, on 14 June, escorting a convoy bound for Europe, arriving at Horta Harbor, Azores, on 6 July.
 She got underway from Belfast, Northern Ireland, headed for the East Coast on 26 July, arriving at Boston Harbor on 2 August for convoy duty off the harbor through August.

-On 2 September, she arrived at New York City to steam on 19 September in the screen for convoy NY.119.
+On 2 September, she arrived at New York City to steam on 19 September in the screen for convoy NY-119.
 Mason reached Falmouth, Cornwall, with part of the convoy 18 October, and she returned to New York from Plymouth, England, and the Azores on 22 November.

 On 18 October, Mason supported Convoy NY-119 in a severe North Atlantic storm.
 The ship suffered and self-repaired critical structural damage and still rescued ships from the convoy.
 The crew of Mason was not awarded a letter of commendation until 1994 for meritorious service during this action.

 Mason joined Task Force 64 at Norfolk, Virginia, on 17 December.
-Two days later she sailed in convoy for Europe, passing by Gibraltar on 4 January 1945 to be relieved of escort duties.
+Two days later, she sailed in convoy for Europe, passing by Gibraltar on 4 January 1945 to be relieved of escort duties.
 Continuing to Algeria, she entered Oran on 5 January for the formation of Task Group 60.11.
 The escort ship cleared Oran 7 January.
-Four days later the Mason made radar contact with a surface target.
+Four days later, Mason made radar contact with a surface target.
 She rang up full speed with all battle stations manned to attack the presumptive submarine, rammed, and dropped depth charges.
 Unable to regain contact, the ship returned to the contact point, where searchlight revealed the target—a wooden derelict about 100 by 50 ft.
 Mason then steamed to Bermuda for repairs, entering St. George's Harbor on 19 January.
-Five days later she reached the New York Navy Yard.
+Five days later, she reached the New York Navy Yard.